United Nations High Commissioner for Refugees: Global

-2025 funding crisis
+2020s funding crisis

 In June 2025, UNHCR announced that approximately 3,500 staff positions would be discontinued and overall staffing costs reduced by around 30% following a significant decline in humanitarian funding.
 The agency said the restructuring included closing or downsizing offices and nearly a 50% reduction in senior posts at its Geneva headquarters and regional bureaux, with effects on programmes including cash assistance, health, education, and water and sanitation.
 Earlier, internal memos reported by Reuters outlined plans to cut overall costs by 30%, halve senior positions and consolidate some country offices.
-According to Reuters, UNHCR received over US$2 billion from the United States in 2024—about 40% of its total donations—but major donor reductions in 2025 sharply constrained the agency’s budget.
+According to Reuters, UNHCR received over US$2 billion from the United States in 2024—about 40% of its total donations—but major donor reductions in 2025 sharply constrained the agency's budget.
 In July 2025, UNHCR warned that up to 11.6 million forcibly displaced people could lose access to direct assistance due to the funding shortfall, noting that only 23% of its US$10.6 billion appeal had been met by mid-year.
+Reuters reported that UNHCR "expects available funds in 2026" to be "about 15% lower than in 2025".